surgeexperiments/surge_flight_controller_v1/README.md

 ## Additional information
-- Additional information about this project and it's progression (incl war stories!) is found here: https://surge-lo.atlassian.net/wiki/spaces/PROJECTPRE/pages/524289/
+- Additional information about this project and it's progression (incl war stories and a flight video!) is found here: https://surge-lo.atlassian.net/wiki/spaces/PROJECTPRE/pages/524289/
 - A presentation of a reverse engineering project I did is found here: https://surge-lo.atlassian.net/wiki/spaces/PROJECTPRE/pages/65555/